xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \attention { attention text } {#cmdattention}

-<p>Starts a paragraph where a message that needs attention may be entered.
+Starts a paragraph where a message that needs attention may be entered.
 The paragraph will be indented.
 The text of the paragraph has no special internal structure.
 All visual enhancement commands may be used inside the paragraph.
 Multiple adjacent <span class="doxyComputerOutput">\attention</span> commands will be joined into a single paragraph.
-The <span class="doxyComputerOutput">\attention</span> command ends when a blank line or some other sectioning command is encountered.</p>
+The <span class="doxyComputerOutput">\attention</span> command ends when a blank line or some other sectioning command is encountered.

 <hr/>